aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 }
 ```

 The runtime choice is separate from the provider shape.
 Use inline QuickJS for trusted, lowest-friction local execution.
 Use worker-hosted QuickJS when you want local execution off the main thread with worker lifecycle controls.
-Use `@execbox/remote` when the application owns a process, container, VM, or network boundary for the runtime and wants the same execution contract across that boundary.
+Both use the same provider and execution contracts; the worker changes runtime placement and lifecycle, not the capability set.

 ## Boundaries

-The runtime is not the capability owner.
-The provider and tool surface is.
+The runtime does not own the capabilities.
+The provider and exposed tool surface define them.

 If guest code can call a tool that deletes data, sends email, or reaches a private system, then guest code has that authority.
-Moving execution from inline QuickJS to a worker or remote runner changes lifecycle and deployment properties, not what the exposed tools are allowed to do.
+Moving execution from inline QuickJS to a worker changes lifecycle and runtime placement, not what the exposed tools are allowed to do.

+That capability boundary is not a runtime authorization decision.
+The host still needs to evaluate each sandbox-originated tool call against the applicable user confirmation or categorical grant.
+Approving a generated script should not automatically authorize every call it makes.

 Execbox helps make that execution path controlled: fresh execution state per call, JSON-only tool and result boundaries, schema validation around host tool execution, bounded logs, timeout and memory controls, and abort propagation into in-flight host work.

 Those controls matter, but they do not make a dangerous tool safe to expose.
 They make it easier to expose only the tools you intend, run generated code through a stable contract, and choose the runtime placement that matches the deployment.

-That is the role of `execbox`: keep one capability model, support MCP tools and wrapped MCP servers, and let applications choose between inline QuickJS, worker-hosted QuickJS, and app-owned remote runner boundaries without rewriting the guest/tool contract.
+That is the role of `execbox`: keep one capability model, support MCP tools and wrapped MCP servers, and let applications choose between inline and worker-hosted QuickJS without rewriting the guest/tool contract.

 If you want to look at the implementation: